syncfusion-content/wpf-docs/wpf/Diagram/Serialization.md

 _Customized LocalizationPath_

-> Note: LocalizationPath for the resource file should be specified before DiagramControl’s Template is applied.
+N> LocalizationPath for the resource file should be specified before DiagramControl’s Template is applied.

 Properties